Kaurin/lab-teleport/Readme.md

 # Teleport Lab

-The purpose of this lab environment is to give the user a starting point from which they can play around with Teleport.
+The purpose of this repository is to provide  the user with short lived Teleport deployment archetypes to test out various Teleport features.

+This is achieved by utilizing libvirt/qemu together with Terraform to stand-up virtual machines, and ansible to provision them.

+Ansible roles contained here could (potentially) be used like lego pieces if you are to create your own Teleport deployment playbook.
+For reference, see this readme and playbooks starting with `main_*`

+Teleport deployments created with this repository are not meant for production use.

 # Prerequisites